 Housing Solutions for Families and Individuals Experiencing Homelessness

-The CRF Funds can be used to cover capital expenses for two purposes:
+The federal Coronavirus Relief Funds (CRF funds) can be used to cover capital expenses for two purposes:

 1. To help secure and/or rehabilitate housing for 150-200 households.
 Funds will be targeted to areas of highest need based on data from the Agency of Human Services and to areas with a lack of available housing.
 The top priority of the Agency of Human Services is to house families with children.